christophermccreanor-spec/referencelib/README.md

 - `CROSSREF_CONTACT_EMAIL` — your email, used for Crossref's polite pool.
   Free evidence search and citation verification work without this, but Crossref may rate-limit harder without it.
-- `GOOGLE_BOOKS_API_KEY` — optional, raises the Google Books rate limit for ISBN lookups.
-Works without one at a lower shared limit.
+- Book ISBN lookups use Open Library, which is free and needs no key.
-- `OPENALEX_API_KEY` — optional, free key from openalex.org/settings/api.
+- `OPENALEX_API_KEY` — required as of February 2026, when OpenAlex
-  Raises the shared OpenAlex budget; the app works without one.
+  retired its free mailto-only "polite pool".
+Without this key, evidence search shares a $0.10/day budget across every visitor.
+Free, 30-second signup at openalex.org, then copy the key from openalex.org/settings/api.
 - `CORE_API_KEY` — optional, only needed if the CORE supplementary source is switched on.
 Register free at core.ac.uk.
 - `PAYSTACK_SECRET_KEY` and `NEXT_PUBLIC_PAYSTACK_PUBLIC_KEY` — from your